aurelienfernandez/EscapeFromIRS/readme.md

 # Escape from IRS

 You need to escape from the IRS that wants to steal your money.
-Make the wrong decisions, or will end up in prison.
-But if you are clever enough, you will successfully prevent the money is taken from you and used by the State to fund social initiatives.
+Make the wrong decisions, and will end up in jail.
+But if you are clever enough, you will successfully prevent your money taken away from you and used by the State to fund social initiatives.